rubyflan/data-mining/README.md

 # data-mining
-Assignments throughout the data mining 373 course
+Assignments throughout the data mining 373 course, still have to upload five more